connectome-neuprint/neuPrint/README.md

 * weight: number of presynaptic densities per connection

 ### :Meta
-* lastDatabaseEdit: date of last database edit
+* lastDatabaseEdit: date and time of last database edit (YYYY-MM-DDTHH:MM:SS).
 * dataset: string indicating dataset name
 * totalPreCount: number of presynaptic densities in dataset
 * totalPostCount: number of postsynaptic densities in dataset
-* synapseCountPerRoi: string containing json map in format {"roiA":{"pre":1,"post":2},...}
+* roiInfo: string containing json map in format {"roiA":{"pre":1,"post":2},...}

 ### :DataModel
 * dataModelVersion: property graph model version number for database

-## neuPrint Neo4j Stored Procedures
+## Neuprint Neo4j Stored Procedures

-Place neuprint-procedures.jar into the plugins folder of your neo4j database, and restart the datbase.
+Place neuprint-procedures.jar into the plugins folder of your neo4j database, and restart the database.
 Under development.
 All features are experimental.
 ### Proofreader procedures (READ/WRITE)
 1. applies time stamp to nodes when they are created, when their properties change, when relationships are changed, and when relationship properties are changed.
 2. proofreader.mergeNeuronsFromJson(mergeJson, datasetLabel) : merge neurons from json file containing single mergeaction json